-The Committee also administers other bonus plans in which corporate and business unit executive officers participate.
-These plans were developed specifically for U. S. Steel employees.
-The Committee makes awards based on performance comparisons with the current business plan, with previous years' results and with peer groups on the basis of such financial measures as income, cash flow and return on capital employed, as measured for incentive compensation purposes, as well as individual objectives.
+The Committee also administers the Annual Incentive Compensation Plan, in which executive officers participate.
+It makes awards based on performance comparisons with the current business plan, with previous years and with peer groups on the basis of such financial measures as income, cash flow and return on capital employed, as measured for incentive compensation purposes, as well as individual objectives.
 In addition, non-financial measures, such as safety performance (compared with the prior year's industry average) and environmental and diversity performance are considered.
-In determining awards under these plans, consideration is also given to the absolute levels of income and cash flow.
-When making awards to executive officers under these plans, the Committee gives such weight to the various factors as it deems appropriate.
+In determining awards under this plan, consideration is also given to the absolute levels of income and cash flow.
+When making awards to executive officers under this plan, the Committee gives such weight to the various factors as it deems appropriate.